comsysto/spring-cloud-netflix-lab-q4-2015/doc/documentation.md

 - TODO screenshot from hystrix dashboard

 ## Understanding the Bottleneck
-- In addition to delaying the execution time of the aggragator-service we also allocated a thread pool of limited size for the getReport call itself.
+In addition to the increased execution time of the aggragator-service we also allocated a thread pool of limited size for the report generation.
-- As a result, the number of concurrent (or "parallel") calls to the report-service is limited (roughly) to the size of the thread pool.
+As a result, the number of concurrent (or "parallel") calls to the report-service is limited (roughly) to the size of the thread pool.

-- This way we can easily max out the capacity for on-demand generated reports, forcing the system to the fallback of the cached report.
+This way we can easily exploit the capacity for on-demand generated reports, forcing the system to the fallback of the cached report.
 The relevant part of the reporting-services declaration looks as depicted in the following code snippet.
 The primary call getReport() is annotated with @HystrixCommand and configured to use the cached report as fallbackMethod  :

 ```